-Elaine Halligan’s My Child’s Different: The lessons learned from one family’s struggle to unlock their son’s potential explores the enabling role that parents can play in bringing the best out of children who are seen as ‘different’ or ‘difficult’.
+Elaine Halligan’s My Child’s Different: How positive parenting can unlock potential in children with ADHD and dyslexia explores the enabling role that parents can play in bringing the best out of children who are seen as ‘different’ or ‘difficult’.

 Foreword by Dr Laura Markham.